Astros vs. Blue Jays Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 57 hits with seven doubles, a triple, eight home runs, 34 walks and 36 RBI.
-He's also stolen one base.
+- Alex Bregman has collected 58 hits with seven doubles, a triple, eight home runs and 34 walks.
+He has driven in 36 runs with one stolen base.

-- Bregman brings an 11-game streak with at least one hit into this one.
-In his last 10 outings he is hitting .444 with a double, two home runs, six walks and 13 RBI.
+- Bregman enters this game looking to extend his 12-game hit streak.
+In his last 10 outings he is batting .405 with a double, two home runs, six walks and 12 RBI.

 Bregman Recent Games